In 2011, I bought the domain name frugalfarmwife.com. My grand plan was to create a coupon blog.

 - “Oh, you went to SeaWorld?
 THAT’s not frugal!”

 - “How is all this traveling frugal?”

 - “You bought that?!
-Good grief, I thought you were suppose to be frugal, now I’ma unlike your page”
+Good grief, I thought you were supposed to be frugal; now I’m going to unlike your page”

 - “Tell me how a South American vacation is frugal!”

 Yeah, we went to SeaWorld last year – twice!
 Our son is enamored with sea animals, and SeaWorld was the perfect chance for him to see them up close.
 Then we found out that in-state kids five and under could get free season passes and season passes for Gabe, and I cost only $10 more than single-day tickets, we jumped on them.
 With season passes, SeaWorld was an incredibly fun and inexpensive day trip.